 The Firespray-31 is a squadron whose function sometimes confuses players that haven't used it much.
 By that I mean they see it's a Rogue with 3 anti-squadron blue dice but is also a capable bomber and they think "wow, I can use this as a low-maintenance jack-of-all-trades squadron!"
 They're wrong, unfortunately.
-The important thing to keep in mind about the Firespray is it is 18 points and for its cost is on average as good at attacking squadrons as a TIE Bomber.
-The 3 blue dice do 1.5 average damage (please note that a generic TIE Fighter with Swarm does superior average damage and is less than half the cost).
+The important thing to keep in mind about the Firespray is it is 18 points and for its cost is as good against squadrons as a TIE Bomber.
+The 3 blue dice do 1.5 average damage; please note that a generic TIE Fighter with Swarm does superior average damage and is less than half the cost.
 Two TIE Bombers (exactly 18 points, the same as a Firespray) will each do on average 0.75 damage with their single black dice, so 1.5 total.
 Nobody looks at TIE Bombers and sees capable dogfighters, but those 3 blue pips on the Firespray can create a false sense of competency when it comes to anti-squadron attacks.

 With that out of the way, the Firespray is a capable Rogue Bomber with a substantial amount of hull.
-When it comes to the Rogue keyword, it seems particularly potent on Bomber squadrons given they can "wait out" all enemy ship movement and then concentrate their attacks in the Squadron Phase through the benefit of Intel and Rogue, but it can sometimes come to bite them if they're too passive and a target escapes their grasp.
+When it comes to the Rogue keyword, it seems particularly potent on Bomber squadrons given they can "wait out" all enemy ship movement and then concentrate their attacks in the Squadron Phase, but it can sometimes come to bite them if they're too passive and a target escapes their striking range.

 Given that a Firespray is exactly the same cost as two TIE Bombers and is functionally operating in a similar role to them (focusing on attacking ships), a comparison between one Firespray and two TIE Bomber squadrons is inevitable.
 There are advantages on both sides: